- Experience. Mayo Clinic treats more than 500 people each year who have FSGS.

 - New ideas.
-Mayo is active in research to better understand this condition and to test new therapies for FSGS through the Mayo Nephrology Collaborative Group.
+Mayo is active in research to better understand FSGS and to test new therapies through the Mayo Nephrology Collaborative Group (MNCG).
 You may have the opportunity to participate in clinical trials of experimental treatments.

 - Coordinated care.
 Mayo doctors work closely with your local doctor to coordinate treatment and follow-up care.

 In the early stages, you may have no symptoms of focal segmental glomerulosclerosis (FSGS).
-As the disease progresses, signs of nephrotic syndrome will appear.
+As the disease progresses, signs of nephrotic syndrome may appear.
 Nephrotic syndrome is a disease that causes your body to excrete too much protein in the urine.

 - Primary FSGS.
 A significant number of people diagnosed with FSGS have no known cause for their condition.
 This is called primary (idiopathic) FSGS.

 Mayo Clinic in Rochester, Minn., ranks No. 1 for kidney disorders in the U.S. News & World Report Best Hospitals rankings.
-Mayo Clinic in Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked high performing for kidney disorders by U.S. News & World Report.
+Mayo Clinic in Scottsdale, Ariz., ranks among the Best Hospitals for kidney disorders by U.S. News & World Report.
+Mayo Clinic in Jacksonville, Fla., is ranked high performing for kidney disorders by U.S. News & World Report.